 The World Wars were a tough time for dog breeding and this breed was almost lost.
 Interest was restored after the Wars and he continues to be popular today.

-This wonderful dog has a long beard, walrus moustache and bushy eyebrows.
+This wonderful dog has a long beard, walrus mustache and bushy eyebrows.
 His small body is robust.

 This dog has a double coat with a wiry topcoat.
-Coat colours include:
+Coat colors include:

 - Black and tan